-How to Apply for a Boating License in Nebraska
+How to Obtain a Boating License in Nebraska

 You do not need to get a boating license in Nebraska, but you do need to get a certificate.
 This boat safety certificate is a requirement for anyone born after December 31, 1985.
 To get this certificate, you must complete a boater’s safety course and pass the required examination.
 The certificate is a requirement for anyone born after that date to be able to legally operate a vessel on the waters in Nebraska.

 If you were born on or before December 31, 1985, you do not need to get any boat certification in order to legally operate a vessel.
 However, even if you are not required to complete the safety course, it is still recommended that you do so in order to learn more about Nebraska boating laws and safe practices.
 To learn more about how to get a certificate to operate a boat and the rules and regulations in Nebraska, continue reading the sections below.

 Do you need a license to drive a boat in Nebraska?

 While Nebraska does not require a boaters license in order to operate a boat, boat operators do need to complete a boating course and get a certificate of completion instead.
 Keep in mind, however, that the certificate is only required for anyone born after December 31, 1985.

 The certificate is not legally necessary for anyone born on or before that date.
 Moreover, non-residents must have completed a NASLBA-approved course in their respective state before being able to legally operate a motorboat in Nebraska.

 Nebraska has strict age requirements that must be abided by as well.
 These requirements include that only those who are 14 years of age or older can legally operate a motorboat or personal watercraft in Nebraska.
 No one younger than 14 years of age can operate motorboats of any class at any time.